 🔴 Prone to toppling over under the weight of the camera head in desktop setups

-🔴 Google compatibility was missing from the in-app menu
+🔴 Google compatibility missing from the in-app menu

-Wyze Cam V3 is packaged in a tiny cardboard box.
-I was pleased to see how limited the waste is from the packaging, and all of it is recyclable.
+Wyze Cam V3 is packaged in a tiny cardboard box, all of which is recyclable.

 Inside are two smaller cardboard boxes, one containing the camera and indoor power adapter, and the other containing a micro USB cable, mounting tape, magnetic wall plate, two screws and two wall brackets.